octoxalis/11tyTips/source/content/posts/names_guide.md

 {{_C.SITE_s}} adopts a simple recipe to avoid such mistakes: only adding a mnemonic letter at the end of each identifier to specify the variable or constant type.
 This simple adjonction has a secondary benefice: it simplifies the identifier derivations.

-Just an example: the JavaScript `String.prototype.split` function returns an array of Strings:
+Just an example: the JavaScript `String.prototype.split` method returns an array of Strings:

 {% _code_block %}
     title_s: 'MDN web doc',